SEI-R-2-22/u2_hw_mongoose_plants/README.md

 npm run dev
 ```

-Cool.
-We have the logic to create a new plant.
-Now let's create a route on our server to connect the request with the controller:
+Create a route on our server to connect the request with the controller:

 mongodb-mongoose-express-using-router/routes/index.js:
 ```js